yaniv-golan/flickr-data/docs/Flickr_Data_Export_Format.md

 2. **Data Privacy**: Pay attention to privacy settings and permissions when displaying or processing data.
 3. **Licenses**: Respect the license information provided with each photo.

-This comprehensive documentation should provide a solid foundation for developers to understand, process, and utilize the data exported from Flickr.